 Filling a tree

-to a ROOT file and if the ROOT file size reaches the value stored in the TTree::GetMaxTreeSize(), the current ROOT file is closed and a new ROOT file is created.
+TTree::Fill(), the file’s size increases beyond TTree::GetMaxTreeSize(), the current ROOT file is closed and a new ROOT file is created.

 myfile.root, the subsequent ROOT files are named

 The tree can flush its data (i.e. its baskets) to file when reaching a given cluster size, thus closing the cluster.
 By default this happens approximately every 30MB of compressed data.
 The size can be adjusted using using TTree::SetAutoFlush().

 The tree can write a header update to file after it has collected a certain data size in baskets (by default, 300MB).
 If your program crashes, you can recover the tree and its baskets written before the last autosave.

 You can adjust the threshold (in bytes or entries) using TTree::SetAutoSave().

 Please use RDataFrame to read trees, unless you need to do low-level I/O!

 To read a tree, you need to associate your variables with the tree’s branches, as when writing.

 When loading a tree entry, the tree will set the variables to the branch’s value as read from the storage.

 That is done by calling